 Lokrum contains a small lake, formed after years of erosion.
-The shallow salty Dead sea, or “Mrtvo More” is a favorite swimming hole for visitors.
+The shallow salty Dead Sea, or “Mrtvo More” is a favorite swimming hole for visitors.
 Perhaps because of its calm crystal clear waters, or maybe because it lacks the nude bathers present on other sections of the Island’s shores.
-The nude beach is located on the south-eastern section, in case you want to get in a skinny dip during your visit.
+The nude beach is located in the southeastern section, in case you want to get in a skinny dip during your visit.

 Exotic Botanical Gardens